On the affine invariant of simple hypersemitoric systems: Introduction

-When studying examples with hyperbolic-regular points, we noticed that systems with so called curled tori do not fall into the class of hypersemitoric systems due to appearance of degenerate non-parabolic points.
-In order to obtain a more general classification of integrable systems, it is important to also understand what happens in these examples.
-For these reasons, in this paper we also compute the affine invariant of two formally non-hypersemitoric examples.
+When studying examples with hyperbolic-regular points, we noticed that systems with so called curled tori do not fall into the class of hypersemitoric systems due to appearance of degenerate nonparabolic points.
+To obtain a more general classification of integrable systems, it is important to also understand what happens in these examples.
+For this reason, in this paper we also compute the affine invariant of two nonhypersemitoric examples.